Darrell Brooks found guilty of killing six in Waukesha Christmas parade attack

 Meanwhile, a member of the public gallery was removed from the court after heckling the killer.

-“Go to hell you piece of s***,” they shouted.
+“Burn in hell you piece of s***,” they shouted.

 The judge removed the individual from the courtroom.